0ranki/nextcloud-previews/README.md

 and https://docs.nextcloud.com/.

 Simply use `ghcr.io/0ranki/nextcloud-previews/nextcloud:<version>`
 instead of `docker.io/library/nextcloud`.
-At the moment the images don't use the `latest` tag, so you'll need to use a specific version.
+A `latest` tag is also included, but since the process of tagging it is manual, you should check that the digests match with the latest versioned image, in case I forgot to tag it.

 To pull e.g. version 24.0.3:
 ```